Sunrisers Drum and Bugle Corps

 The Sunrisers began as the Marine Memorial Drum and Bugle Corps of Nassau County in 1950.
 Originally a junior corps, the corps was reorganized as a "senior" corps in 1953.

-In June 2022, the Sunrisers announced that their 2022 season would be cancelled, citing increased costs and reduced membership.

 History

 The name was originated when Hodge, while listening to the radio, heard the song, "The World is Waiting for the Sunrise" by Les Paul and Mary Ford.
 Immediately, Hodge called Ray Nicholas, the bugle instructor, and told him of his idea to change the name of the corps to the "Sunrisers".

-From 1954–1957, the Sunrisers became one of the foremost corps in the Tri-State area, performing in parades, exhibitions, and standstill competitions.
+From 1954 to 1957, the Sunrisers became one of the foremost corps in the Tri-State area, performing in parades, exhibitions, and standstill competitions.

 They went on to march in field competitions and joined DCA in 1966.
 That year, the corps placed second to the Hawthorne Caballeros Drum and Bugle Corps, of Hawthorne, NJ, by 1.10 points.
 With continued improvement, the Sunrisers won the American Legion National Championship in 1968 and proved to be a steady contender in the DCA circuit.

 The Sunrisers improved their standing in DCA.
 In 1977, they were "neck-and-neck" with the Caballeros all season, neither corps losing a competition until DCA preliminary competition.
 The Sunrisers displayed one of their finest performances all season at the prelims, defeating the Cabs by three points.
 The next day at finals, held at J. Birney Crum Stadium in Allentown, PA, the championship came down to the final two corps, the Caballeros and the Sunrisers.
 The Sunrisers were awarded first place over the Cabs by only five-hundredths of a point, giving the corps their first DCA World Championship.

 The following season began slowly but finished with the Sunrisers slipping past the Cabs by .05 at prelims and by three points at the championship finals.
 The 1978 Sunrisers became the first DCA corps to earn a perfect score in the Brass GE (general effect) category.